OWASP/www-project-developer-guide/draft/04-foundations/06-security-champions.md

 A Security Champion program is a commonly used way of helping development teams successfully run a development lifecycle that is secure, and this is achieved by selecting members of teams to become Security Champions.
-The role of Security Champion is described by the OWASP Software Assurance Maturity Model [(SAMM)][sammoc] Organization and Culture stream within the Governance business function of the Education & Guidance practice.
+The role of Security Champion is described by the OWASP Software Assurance Maturity Model [(SAMM)][sammgegoc] Organization and Culture activities within the Governance business function of the Education & Guidance practice.

 #### Overview